typedb/typedb/docs/pages/documentation/2-building-an-ontology/hierarchical-ontology.md

   child sub role;
 ```

-This ontology represents a genealogy knowledge base which models a family tree.
+This schema represents a genealogy knowledge base which models a family tree.
-This is a very simplistic ontology with plenty of room for extension, so let's begin!
+This is a very simplistic schema with plenty of room for extension, so let's begin!

 ## Hierarchies of Entity Types

 It is possible to define entity types more granularly.
-Think of sub-categories that enable additional details to be embedded in the ontology.
+Think of sub-categories that enable additional details to be embedded in the schema.
 For example, if we have a entity type called `vehicle`, we can break that down further by differentiating between `cars` and `motorbikes`.
 This can be done as follows:

 ```graql